1,059 EFL matches EVERY season shown LIVE across main Sky Sports channels or via the Sky Sports+ service.

 EVERY final day game will be shown.

-EVERY midweek game round will be shown (this does not necessarily include games which were originally due to be played at the weekend, but we displaced to midweek for whatever reason)
+EVERY designated midweek game round will be shown (this does not necessarily include games which were originally due to be played at the weekend, but we displaced to midweek for whatever reason.
+These games are sometimes shown, but it’s at the discretion of the clubs.)

 EVERY bank holiday game will be shown (including Easter, Boxing Day, New Year’s Day.